-Remember Chas Newby, Who Was a Beatles for Two Weeks?
+When Chas Newby Was With the Beatles for Two Weeks

 The Beatles had just returned to Liverpool after a legendary stint in decadent West Germany, but they were one man down.
 Sutcliffe, who was known more for his mod haircut than his bass skills, had chosen to stay in Hamburg to focus on his art career.
 Drummer Pete Best recommended 19-year-old Chas Newby, an on-holiday college student who'd formerly played with Best in the Blackjacks.

 This quintet (which also featured the core guitar and vocal trio of John Lennon, Paul McCartney and George Harrison) went on to play four gigs in December 1960, the first of which happened on the 17th at Liverpool's Casbah Club.
 As legend has it, Lennon invited Newby to continue with the band on its second voyage to West Germany; Newby, unimpressed with the measly wages, declined the offer, choosing to pursue his academic career instead.

 Unlike his former bandmates, Newby has largely lived life out of the rock spotlight.
 After studying chemistry at the college level and eventually obtaining a masters degree in chemical engineering, he settled down into a simple but fulfilling life.
 He started a family with his late wife, Margaret, and eventually accepted a job as a math teacher at Drotwich High School in Worcestershire.